craftercms/docs/source/new-ia/by-role/system-admin/kubernetes/simple-kubernetes-deployment.rst

    http://192.168.39.5:31242

-From your browser then, just enter the URL with ``/studio`` at the end, login to Studio, and create a site from any of the available blueprints or pull an existing site from a remote repository.
+From your browser then, just enter the URL with ``/studio`` at the end, login to Studio, and create a project from any of the available blueprints or pull an existing project from a remote repository.

 ------------------------------
 Bootstrap the Site in Delivery
 ------------------------------

-Now you need to setup the site in Delivery.
+Now you need to setup the project in Delivery.
 If you don't know the name of the Delivery Pod yet, run ``kubectl get pods`` and check for the one that has a name like ``delivery-deployment-XXXXX``.
-Then, run the following command (remember to replace the pod name and the site name with the actual values):
+Then, run the following command (remember to replace the pod name and the project name with the actual values):

 .. code-block:: bash

    kubectl exec -it DELIVERY_POD_NAME --container deployer -- gosu crafter ./bin/init-site.sh SITE_NAME ssh://authoring-ssh-service/opt/crafter/data/repos/sites/SITE_NAME/published

+This command will create the Deployer project target and create the index in Elasticsearch.

+.. include:: /includes/ssh-private-key.rst

-This command will create the Deployer site target and create the index in Elasticsearch.
-After a minute or two, the Deployer should have pulled the site content from Authoring (you can check it by getting the Delivery Deployer log:
-``kubectl logs -c deployer DELIVERY_POD_NAME``).
+After a minute or two, the Deployer should have pulled the project content from Authoring (you can check it by getting the Delivery Deployer log: ``kubectl logs -c deployer DELIVERY_POD_NAME``).

-Now you can access the site in Delivery:
+Now you can access the project in Delivery:

 #.
 Get the delivery endpoint URL (in Minikube: ``minikube service delivery-service --url``).
 #.
 From your browser, enter the URL with ``?crafterSite=SITE_NAME`` at the end.
-You should see your site.
+You should see your project.
 Also, when
    making a change in Authoring and publishing it, the change will be reflected in Delivery after a minute.